 Our work focuses on novel therapeutics and nanomedicines, based on natural host defence peptides, that work synergistically with antibiotics against several individual pathogens in biofilms (microbial communities) and infections, and study how they enhance the activity of antibiotics to eliminate polymicrobial infections.
 Peptides target the bacterial stress response, persister-based resistance, and the outer membrane permeability barrier.
-To further investigate the potential of host defence peptides as novel adjuvant therapies, we perform advanced pre-clinical studies examining peptide-antibiotic combinations to treat polymicrobial infections.
+To further investigate the potential of host defence peptides as novel adjuvant therapies, we perform advanced pre-clinical studies examining peptide-antibiotic combinations to treat polymicrobial (lung and skin) infections.

-Our lab also uses novel antimicrobial technologies that exploit nutrient uptake systems to overcome bacterial resistance mechanisms.
+Our lab investigates novel antimicrobial technologies that exploit nutrient uptake systems to overcome bacterial resistance mechanisms.
 We work on combining antibiotics with short amino acids and study whether individual drug uptake systems can be hijacked to enhance efficacy in pathogenic strains.
-To improve drug delivery strategies, we investigate drug/nutrient uptake mechanisms in various pathogenic bacterial strains using various biological, genomic, and biochemical methods.
+To improve drug delivery strategies, we investigate drug/nutrient uptake mechanisms in Pseudomonas aeruginosa using various biological, genomic, and biochemical methods.

 Pletzer D, Mansour SC, Hancock REW.
 2018.
 Synergy between conventional antibiotics and antibiofilm peptides in a murine, sub-cutaneous abscess model caused by recalcitrant ESKAPE pathogens.
 PLoS Pathog.
 14(6):e1007084